nojvek/smls/README.md

 Like JQuery we want to **write less, do more.**

-After using preprocessors like yaml, jade, and stylus, this is an effort to produce a single parser that can transpile to/from json, html and css.
+After using preprocessors like emmet, yaml, jade, and stylus, this is an effort to produce a single parser that can transpile to/from json, html and css.

 * SON -> JSON
 * SML -> HTML